Picture this: You’re hosting a dinner party, and every guest asks for your WiFi password.

 Yes, it is!
 In fact, many businesses absolutely love adding design to their QR Codes.

 They do so by adding their brand colors and a logo to the QR Code.
-Sometimes, they even use a backgroud image for the QR Code.
+Sometimes, they even use a background image for the QR Code.

 Such QR Codes act as brand-building assets besides serving their primary function (making WiFi access easy).
 And they scan just as fine as the black-and-white QR Codes.